A mixed elasticity formulation for fluid-poroelastic structure interaction: Semi-discrete formulation

 \section{Semi-discrete formulation}

 In this section we introduce the semi-discrete continuous-in-time approximation of \eqref{eq: continuous formulation 3}.
 We assume for simplicity that $\Omega_f$ and $\Omega_p$ are polygonal domains.
-Let $\mathcal{T}_h^f$ and $\mathcal{T}_h^p$ be shape-regular \cite{ciarlet1978} affine finite element partitions of $\Omega_f$ and $\Omega_p$, respectively, which may be non-matching along the interface $\Gamma_{fp}$.
-Here $h$ is the maximum element diameter.
+Let $\mathcal{T}_{h_f}^f$ and $\mathcal{T}_{h_p}^p$ be shape-regular \cite{ciarlet1978} affine finite element partitions of $\Omega_f$ and $\Omega_p$, respectively, which may be non-matching along the interface $\Gamma_{fp}$.
+Here $h_f$ and $h_p$ are the maximum element diameters in $\Omega_f$ and $\Omega_p$, respectively.
 Let $(\bV_{fh}, \W_{fh}) \subset (\bV_{f}, \W_{f})$ be any stable Stokes finite element pair, such as Taylor-Hood or the MINI elements \cite{brezzi1991mixed}, and let $(\bV_{ph}, \W_{ph}) \subset (\bV_{p}, \W_{p})$ be any stable Darcy mixed finite element pair, such as the Raviart-Thomas (RT) or the Brezzi-Douglas-Marini (BDM) elements \cite{brezzi1991mixed}.
 Let $(\bbX_{ph}, \bV_{sh}, \bbQ_{ph}) \subset (\bbX_{p}, \bV_{s}, \bbQ_{p})$ by any stable finite element triple for mixed elasticity with weak stress symmetry, such as the spaces developed in \cite{arnold2015,arnold2007mixed,brezzi2008mixed}.
 We note that these spaces satisfy

 For the Lagrange multipliers, we choose non-conforming approximations:

 The semi-discrete continuous-in-time problem is: Given $\f_f: [0,T] \rightarrow \bV_f'$, $\f_p: [0,T] \rightarrow \bV_s'$, $q_f: [0,T] \rightarrow \W_f'$, $q_p: [0,T] \rightarrow \W_p'$, and $(\bsi_{ph,0},p_{ph,0}) \in \bbX_{ph} \times \W_{ph}$, find $(\bu_\fh, p_\fh, \bsi_\ph, \bu_\sh, \bgamma_\ph, \bu_\ph, p_\ph, \lambda_h, \btheta_h): [0,T] \rightarrow \bV_\fh \times \W_\fh \times \bbX_\ph \times \bV_\sh \times \bbQ_\ph \times \bV_\ph \times \W_\ph \times \Lambda_\ph \times \bLambda_\sh $ such that $(\bsi_\ph(0),p_\ph(0)) = (\bsi_{ph,0},p_{ph,0})$ and, for a.e. $t\in (0,T)$ and for all $\bv_\fh \in \bV_\fh$, $w_\fh \in \W_\fh$, $\btau_\ph \in \bbX_\ph$, $\bv_\sh \in \bV_\sh$, $\bchi_\ph \in \bbQ_\ph$, $\bv_\ph \in \bV_\ph$, $w_\ph \in \W_\ph$, $\xi_h \in \Lambda_\ph$, and $\bphi_h \in \bLambda_\sh$,